Meta-chan/MathG/README.md

 And that's it!
 We performed matrix multiplication in GPU!

 ### Shaders
 MathG preprocesses source codes into valid `GLSL` shaders.
-Here are a pair of moments you need to know about:
+Here is a pair of moments you need to know about:
  - `matrix` macro is used to declare a matrix.
  - You can  use brackets with matrices.
  - You can use `.width` and `.height` expressions with matrices.
 Appropriate uniform variables are created automatically.